 That’s so boring!
 I’ve decided that the island got attached to the mainland when Moana stood on the South Island and sang “How Far I’ll Go” so beautifully that the island wanted to be closer to her.
 Animated movies are way more interesting than geology textbooks.

 But even if geological facts are boring, the rock formations aren’t.
 Wander around and take as many snaps as you can!
 After all this is why you took that 6 hour flight to Los Angeles and then a 14 hour flight to Auckland and then a one hour flight to Christchurch!
-To see the natural beauty of New Zealand!
+To see the natural beauty of the best things to do in Kaikoura!

 2) What’s With the Birds?